inspec/inspec-aws/docs/resources/aws_network_manager_global_network.md

 # aws_network_manager_global_network

-Use the `aws_network_manager_global_network` InSpec audit resource to test properties of a specific AWS Network Manager Global Network.
+Use the `aws_network_manager_global_network` InSpec audit resource to test properties of a specific AWS Network Manager global network.

-The AWS::NetworkManager::GlobalNetwork resource describes one or more global networks.
+The `AWS::NetworkManager::GlobalNetwork` resource describes one or more global networks.

 ## Syntax

 Ensure that Global Network ID exists.

-    describe aws_network_manager_global_network(global_network_id: 'GlobalNetworkID') do
+    describe aws_network_manager_global_network(global_network_id: 'GLOBAL_NETWORK_ID') do
       it { should exist }
     end